 Spider veins and varicose veins are both abnormal and dilated blood vessels usually found in the legs.
 They are caused when the walls and valves of the legs veins weaken, causing blood to pool in the veins.
 This increased volume of blood in the veins enlarges them, ending with visible bluish or red veins appearing.

 Either type of vein problem is typical in adults–half of those 50 years old and over are affected by varicose veins.
 Your risk of developing varicose or spider veins is based on several factors such as family history, age, gender, lifestyle, among others.

 It’s important to clarify that although someone can have both spider veins and varicose veins, spider veins don’t always become varicose veins.

-Spider and Varicose veins are fairly common; and while some might think they are similar, they are actually very different.
+Spider and varicose veins are fairly common; and while some might think they are similar, they are actually very different.
 Either way, treatment is available and effective for both spider and varicose veins.
-To help with understanding the differences between these types of veins, below are two ways that they are different.
+To help with understanding the differences between these types of veins, below are a few ways that they are different.

-When searching for a professional center that offers varicose and spider vein removal call or visit Virginia Vein Care today.
+When searching for a professional center that offers varicose and spider vein removal call or visit Virginia Vein Care to book your appointment today.